 17. South Bank’s Shakespeare mural

-Pass by chain restaurant staples Nandos and Wagamamas and you’ll be greeted by a huge Shakespeare wall mural, just before you reach the Clink Museum – painted by Australian street artist Mr C (you can see more of his street art in Shoreditch).
+Pass by chain restaurant staples Nandos and Wagamamas and you’ll be greeted by a huge Shakespeare wall mural (located just before you reach the Clink Museum) which was painted by Australian street artist Mr C (you can see more of his street art in Shoreditch).

 In the summer months, you’ll often see a street-performer busking next to the Shakespeare mural with a fire-breathing tuba – it has to be seen to be believed.

 A 12th century former palace that used to be the home of the Bishops of Winchester, this Scheduled Ancient Monument is now unfortunately in ruins after a fire largely demolished most of it.